bullgit/otherWayRound-framework/README.md

 # otherWayRound-framework

-our new only **114 byte** framework
+Our new only **114 byte** framework

-- cross-everything compatible
+- Cross-everything compatible
-- ultrafast, slim and awesome
+- Ultrafast, slim and awesome
-- v.i.p. = very important framework
+- V.I.P. = Very important framework

 ## Usage